-Frequently asked questions about Cloudflare Stream · Cloudflare Stream docs
+Frequently asked questions about Cloudflare Stream

 What are the recommended upload settings for video uploads?

-If you're producing a brand new file for Cloudflare Stream, we recommend you use the following settings:
+If you are producing a brand new file for Cloudflare Stream, we recommend you use the following settings:

 - MP4 containers, AAC audio codec, H264 video codec, 30 or below frames per second